luctivud/All-Of-Competitive-Programming/01-Material/README.md

 * [ACM-ICPC Preparation Repository by BedirT](https://github.com/BedirT/ACM-ICPC-Preparation) : The curriculum and schedule one needs to follow to learn data structures and algorithms for ICPC.

 * [Getting into Competitive Coding by hyp0cr1t3](https://github.com/the-hyp0cr1t3/CC) : This repo is best for starting cp.
 It contains everything you need to master cp from basic setup to data structures along with decent problemset.
 Make sure to check the tips and tricks section.

-* [CP Algorithm](https://cp-algorithms.com/) : This online project is the English translation of a popular [russian site](http://e-maxx.ru/algo) containing descriptions of many algorithms and data structures especially popular in field of competitive programming and practice problems.

-* [Codechef Blog on Data Structures and Algorithms with 100+ Problems and Tutorial](https://discuss.codechef.com/t/data-structures-and-algorithms/6599) : This blog has tutorials and practice problems for most of the data structures and algorithms that one can come across.

 * [Awesome Competitive Programming by lnishan](https://github.com/lnishan/awesome-competitive-programming) : The encyclopedia of cp.
 It contains in-depth analysis as well as topic wise practice problems.
 Probably more than one can ask for.